kus/cs2-modded-server/README.md

 If you want it to load on every mod on your server, you can put it in your `/custom_files/cfg/custom_all.cfg` file.

-The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` so it is not overwritten.
+The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` so it is not overwritten/deleted.

 ### Enable Whitelist so only a list of people can play